-Signed and Numbered Limited Edition Copies of Paul Zolbrod’s Paradise Revisited
+Digital Copies of Paul Zolbrod’s Paradise Revisited Now Available

-We are overjoyed to announce presales of the Signed and Numbered Limited Edition copies of Paul Zolbrod’s extraordinary new book, Paradise Revisited: Lines from John Milton’s Paradise Lost and the Navajo Creation Story.
+We are overjoyed to announce digital publication of Paul Zolbrod’s magnificent book Paradise Revisited: Lines from John Milton’s Paradise Lost and the Navajo Creation Myth.

 Consistent with Carl Jung’s theory that the archetypes of the collective unconscious appear in the myths of all peoples—and with Joseph Campbell’s theory that the Hero’s and Heroine’s Journeys are fundamental myths that appear in virtually all cultures globally—both the Christian myth of Paradise and the Navajo tale of how Five-Fingered Earth-Surface People emerged in the Fifth World are chock-full of heroes and heroines, gods and goddesses, demons and monsters—and instances of our all-too-human fantastic successes and devastating failures.
 However, though our myths have many features in common, they are also shot through with and sometimes crucially shaped by beliefs that are particular to isolated human families.
 These are beliefs engendered by individual groups’ unique natural environments and their specific experiences, challenges, quests, and imaginative attempts to resolve the vital and sometimes existential questions we have about who we are and why we are here, about our purposes and potentials, about how we relate to the divine, and about how we should solve specific, pressing problems.